AeThex-Foundation/PlatformOS/FOUNDATION-ACCURATE-OVERVIEW.md

   - How decisions are made, how standards change, transparency reporting
 - **Programs** (optional, minimal)
   - Foundation-sponsored initiatives that support the mission (not product marketing)
+  - Workforce development as mission-aligned programming (see below)

 ### What should NOT live here
 - Product pages, pricing, sales offers (belongs on `aethex.dev`)